-Most traders keep a trading journal — they log their entries, exits, and P&L. But simply recording trades is not the same as reviewing them.
+Most traders keep a trading journal — they log entries, exits, and P&L. But simply recording trades is not the same as reviewing them.
 A proper trade review is what separates consistently profitable traders from those stuck on a plateau.
-In this guide, we'll walk through a professional-grade trade review process that you can follow after every session.

 The difference between journaling and reviewing is intention.
 Journaling captures data.
 Reviewing extracts lessons.
 Without a structured post-trade analysis, you're just collecting numbers without ever learning from them.